Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 460 SE should be 278% quicker than the GeForce GT 430 1GB in general, because of its greater data rate. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 460 SE should be 278% faster than the GeForce GT 430 1GB overall, due to its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 460 SE will be a lot (about 179%) more effective at AF than the GeForce GT 430 1GB. (explain)
+Texel RateThe GeForce GTX 460 SE is a lot (approximately 179%) better at AF than the GeForce GT 430 1GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 460 SE is superior to the GeForce GT 430 1GB, by a large margin. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 460 SE is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison